'Joker' leads Oscar nominations | DW | 13.01.2020

 Five works were selected in the category formerly known as best foreign film — renamed this year "international feature film": Corpus Christi (Jan Komasa, Poland), Honeyland (Tamara Kotevska, Ljubomir Stefanov, North Macedonia), Les Miserables (Ladj Ly, France), Pain and Glory (Pedro Almodovar, Spain) and Parasite (Bong Joon Ho, South Korea).

-Bong Joon Ho's Parasite is the first Korean film ever nominated for an Oscar — and it picked up nods in a variety of prestigious categories including best picture, best director and best original screenplay.
+Bong Joon Ho's Parasite is the first Korean film ever nominated for an Oscar — and it also makes history by picking up nods in a variety of prestigious categories beyond international film, including best picture, best director and best original screenplay.

 Germany's pick, System Crasher, wasn't among the works selected on the Academy's long list.